LongEmotion: Measuring Emotional Intelligence of Large Language Models in Long-Context Interaction: LongEmotion: Construction and Task

-\paragraph{Task Design.} In this task, the model is required to answer questions grounded in long-context psychological literature.
+\paragraph{Emotion QA.} In this task, the model is required to answer questions grounded in long-context psychological literature.
 Model performance is evaluated using the F1 score between its responses and the ground truth answers.

-\paragraph{Dataset Construction.} The annotation pipeline can be referred to in Figure \ref{fig:data-annotation}.
-The construction process involves: i) expert-written questions targeting emotional understanding, ii) refinement of reference answers for clarity and consistency with F1-based evaluation, and iii) filtering based on model performance to exclude overly ambiguous or trivial examples.
-Through this series of manual annotation and selection process, we finally obtain 120 high-quality pairs of psychological knowledge questions and answers.